 If neither you nor your spouse has access to a retirement account at work, you are free to open a traditional IRA.

 However, if you or your spouse have access to a 401(k) plan or similar employer-sponsored account and you earn too much to contribute to a Roth IRA, you also earn too much to deduct contributions to a traditional IRA.

-If either of these situations applies to you, making nondeductible IRA contributions may be a good option.
+Check your phase-out range based on you income and filing status to determine whether making nondeductible IRA contributions may be a good option.

 Converting to a Backdoor IRA